 Thanks for getting the info up for folks to go hit it Adam, did I tell you that YOU RULE!!!!?
 If the mods could fix it back the way you had it before they screwed it up so people can add info under the individual routes it would be appreciated.
 It's probably an ice climbers dream in winter.
 Even in winter when the road is snowed in the hike/ski in directly up Sandstone creek from the 1500 foot level near Indian Henry to the base is only @ 1 mile (via topo-I haven't done it), and as the Clackamas River Highway elevation is only @ 1500' the road is generally open.
 It would be a short ski, snowshoe or snowmobile ride up the 4620 road to get some ice climbing laps in.

 Tim Olsen will be getting this location into his next Portland Rock Climbs books which will be out shortly, and he should have a bunch of other interesting new places to climb as well that few of us have heard about.
 Tim will have this place all laid out in his book so go buy "Portland Rock Climbs" 1 (and later book 2) when they get out and support the local boyz.
 My wife use to shake her head and laugh at my fixation on this place.
-I'm over it now and the place is yours to climb.
+I'm over it now and the place is yours to climb and add some routes.
 Maybe when I get old I'll be back for some more fun bolt clippin' in an amazingly beautiful spot with some grandkids in tow.

 Good times at Coethedral last weekend.
 New routes are being worked on.
 Climbing is being done.
 Mike my partner and I got on "Better Than Sex", "Rad,Plaid,and Glad", and "Coecoenut Bridge".
 Knobs have been tested and found to be in good shape.